Amy Dacey: Career

 Dacey began her career at the National Foundation of Women Legislators.
 During the 2000 election cycle she was the Deputy Political Director of the Democratic Congressional Campaign Committee.
 She then served as the Deputy Political Director on the Democratic Senatorial Committee for the 2002 election cycle; the National Political Director of Keeping America’s Promise, a political action committee affiliated with Democrat John Kerry; the Director of Government Relations at the Service Employees International Union (SEIU); and in 2004 Dacey worked as the special assistant to John Kerry during his 2004 presidential campaign.
 During the campaign Dacey acted as the Traveling Political Director.
 During the 2006 election year she worked as the National Political Director for Senator John Kerry’s national leadership PAC.
 In 2010 Dacey took the job of Executive Director at EMILY's List, an American political action committee that works to elect female Democrats.

 She has worked on the political campaigns of Louise Slaughter and Maurice Hinchey.

+Dacey is currently Executive Director at the Sine Institute of Policy & Politics at The American University.

 Democratic National Committee

 DNC Chairwoman Debbie Wasserman Schultz appointed Dacey to the post of CEO of the DNC in October 2013, and began her work for the DNC in January 2014.

-In 2016, WikiLeaks published an email in which Dacey responded "AMEN" to an email from colleague Bradley Marshall, in which Marshall expressed the belief that Bernie Sanders "is an atheist" (rather than a Jew) and that this could be used as a political issue against him in the Kentucky and West Virginia primaries.
+In one of the DNC emails in 2016, Dacey responded "AMEN" to an email from colleague Bradley Marshall, in which Marshall expressed the belief that Bernie Sanders "is an atheist" (rather than a Jew) and that this could be used as a political issue against him in the Kentucky and West Virginia primaries.
 Dacey subsequently resigned as CEO of the DNC after the email was published.